GregDMeyer/dynamite/docs/index.rst

 `Check out dynamite on GitHub! <https://github.com/GregDMeyer/dynamite>`_

 .. note::
     dynamite is in beta!
-You may, and probably will, find bugs.
+You may find bugs.
 When you do, please submit them on the `GitHub Issues <https://github.com/GregDMeyer/dynamite/issues>`_ page!
 Additionally, you may want to check you are getting correct answers by comparing a small system to output from a different method.